 Your role as a parent is always adjusting to the life stage that your children are in, the adjustment to an empty house can sometimes be the most difficult role stage to navigate.

-Dropping off your youngest child at college can bring up feelings of grief.
-It’s common to feel a sense of loss and anxiety.
 If your identity has been found in being a mother or father for the last 18 years, what will your identity be now that your child is less dependent?
 Or perhaps you feel a sense of relief and are baffled as your spouse withdraws.
 These are all common reactions.
-The following tips can help you navigate this new stage
+The following tips can help you navigate this new stage.

 1. Remember That You Are Still A Parent